greg-raven/Uncommon-Sense/_posts/2017-03-14-liberty-is-not-for-wimps.md

 ---
-title: 'Liberty is not for wimps'
+title: "Liberty is not for wimps"
 layout: post
 categories:
 - liberty